 No, you will not receive any pro rated refund if you complete the Nanodegree program before eight (8) months.

-You may only switch to a monthly subscription option if you are within the 7-day refund period of the flat fee payment option and cancel within that 7-day period (to request a refund, please send us a message through this link.
+You may only switch to a monthly subscription option if you are within the 7-day refund period of the flat fee payment option and cancel within that 7-day period (to request a refund, please go to your settings.)
 After canceling, you can re-enroll using the monthly subscription option.
 After seven days there is no cancellation or switch available.

 If you choose the flat fee payment option and do not complete the Nanodegree program within the given 8-month window, you may begin a monthly subscription after your 8-month window ends in order to retain access to the content.
 You do not need to start the curriculum over again; your prior progress will carry over to the new monthly subscription.

 You must be enrolled and in good standing for at least one (1) month in order to graduate.

 Students who choose the flat fee payment option will not be able to pause their program.

 Students who choose the monthly subscription option will be able to pause their program.